AToom74/node-red-contrib-youless-se/README.md

 # node-red-contrib-youless-se
 Node-red contrib for Youless

+Why this fork

+Upstream permanently stopped polling after MAX_ERRORS (10) consecutive failures (clearInterval), recoverable only by redeploying the flow.
+A network interruption longer than a few polls — a switch or AP reboot — would silently kill the node until manual intervention.

 Tested with enelogic firmware and LS120 and LS110 with pvoutput firmware

 Reading information from the youless.